Home - 30 Minute Recipes - Italian Meat Sauce Recipe — Ready in 30 Minutes

 Karen’s Notes and Tips

-• Try to keep the sauce and pasta separate if storing in the refrigerator or freezer.
+• I recommend keeping the sauce and pasta separate if storing in the refrigerator or freezer.

 • Meat sauce keeps refrigerated up to 5 days and frozen up to 1 month.

-• Defrost overnight in the refrigerator.
-To heat the sauce, transfer to a saucepan and simmer on medium heat for 10 minutes, or until heated through.
+• Defrost overnight in the refrigerator and reheat in a saucepan over medium heat until warmed through.

 Nutrition facts are calculated by third-party software.
 If you have specific dietary needs, please refer to your favorite calculator.